 The neonatal intensive care unit (NICU) can be a stressful and challenging environment for clinicians and families of critically ill children.
 For optimal working conditions and outcomes, equipment must not interfere with access to the patient.
 Particularly when the census and acuity are high, space may be at a premium and bulky equipment may impede access to the patient.
 It is imperative that NICU space is utilized optimally to make it feasible for clinicians to have constant visual and hands-on access.
 An accessible NICU makes possible the ease of administering routine and emergency treatment while ensuring patient comfort and reducing caregiver stress, and it is crucial for patient safety and maintaining quality metrics within a healthcare institution.

-A reasonable argument can be made that medical device design has focused on the patient’s needs, but has lacked understanding about how the device will operate in conjunction with all of the other equipment in the NICU.
-A prime example is the decades-old, traditional overhead phototherapy device used to treat neonatal jaundice.
-These devices are bulky and may limit access to the patient, especially in incubators and on radiant warmers.
-This article explores the factors that impact accessibility in the NICU and using the phototherapy device as an example, explores how phototherapy design strategies can help to alleviate the problem.
+Compromised accessibility is a direct result of higher occupancy rates within NICUs .
+In Great Britain, for example, the recommended occupancy of a NICU is 80% of the maximum bed capacity; however, a survey published in 2015 showed that two-thirds of hospitals are over this limit .
+One result of high occupancy is the need for additional staff, causing further overcrowding.
 Overcrowding is exacerbated when borrowed or rented medical devices are brought into the nursery for excess occupancy.
-For example incubators and mechanical ventilators are extremely bulky and maylimit the space around the patient.
-Furthermore, there is substantial evidence that overcrowding is associated with a significant rise in healthcare associated infections (HAI)4,5.
+For example incubators and mechanical ventilators are extremely bulky and may limit the space around the patient.
+Furthermore, there is substantial evidence that overcrowding is associated with a significant rise in healthcare associated infections (HAI) [4,5].
 The fragile, immature population in the NICU is already at risk for infection so the problem is compounded.
-Infection also leads to prolonged hospital stays and increases costs significantly, bearing in mind that a day in the NICU in the USA can exceed $3500 USD7.
+Infection also leads to prolonged hospital stays and increases costs significantly, bearing in mind that a day in the NICU in the USA can exceed $3500 USD .

 The ergonomic challenges of a crowded NICU can be overcome partially by use of modular, compact and efficient medical devices.
 Phototherapy devices are ideal candidates for redesign, lending themselves to the key principles of versatility, ease of use and simplicity.

 Phototherapy is the most common treatment for neonatal hyperbilirubinemia.
-It works by photo-isomerizatio

-n of bilirubin in the skin facilitating its excretion in urine and stool.
+It works by photo-isomerization of bilirubin in the skin facilitating its excretion in urine and stool.
 Blue light sources have replaced white light and may be delivered by lights or pads powered by fiberoptic cables.
 The light source may be placed over an infant, under an infant, or in a combination of both.
 NeoLight believes that a phototherapy device should have specific characteristics to enhance its usability in the NICU and improve accessibility.
 These are noted as follows:

 Universality of Device: Ideally, a single device should be able to treat both pre-term and term babies.
 The size of the baby should not dictate the practicality of the device.
 A major drawback when using fiberoptic phototherapy blankets is that the same size blanket will cover a different body surface area based on the size of the baby.
 For larger babies, multiple phototherapy devices may be needed.
 For term infants, particularly with near critical levels of hyperbilirubinemia, a combination of overhead and fiberoptic devices may be recommended .
 The decision to use more than one type of phototherapy device increases the facility’s burden of maintaining and monitoring the readiness of inventory.